JeremyCCHsu/vqvae-speech/README.md

 The experiement were conducted on CSTR [VCTK corpus](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html).
 Download it [here](http://homepages.inf.ed.ac.uk/jyamagis/release/VCTK-Corpus.tar.gz).
 Note:
-  1. One the speakers (`p280`) is missing in VCTK's `speaker-info.txt` file.
+  1. One of the speakers (`p280`) is missing in VCTK's `speaker-info.txt` file.
   2. One of the sound files (`p376_295.raw`) isn't  in `wav` format.
 I simply ignored that file.
-  3. One of the speakers (`p315` has no accompanying transcriptions, though this doesn't matter in our task.
+  3. One of the speakers (`p315`) has no accompanying transcriptions, though this doesn't matter in our task.
 <br/>
 <br/>